nordic-rse/nordic-rse.github.io/content/about/membership.md

  - register by filling out the membership form (address).
  - pay the membership fee.
 See the [instructions](/about/membership-fee).

+The membership fee needs to be paid after each annual meeting.
+To be exact, the membership fee expires at the end of October each year.

 ### Mailing List